-It can feel hard to ask for help, and finding the right person for you is very important.
-Feeling able to trust your counsellor is fundamental for any counselling to work.
-Do feel free to ring me if you have any questions, or to see if you would like to book an initial session.
+It can feel hard to ask for help; finding the right person for you is very important.
+Feeling able to trust your counsellor really helps the counselling to work.
+Do feel free to email or ring me if you have any questions or would just like to see if we can work together.
 I look forward to hearing from you.

 Training, qualifications & experience